-- 107. The complainant alleges that the lack of information and certainty surrounding the abduction of her husband, particularly because of UNMIK's failure to properly investigate the abduction, caused mental suffering to herself and her family. - 108.
-In the comments on the merits of the case, the SRSG refutes any violation of Article 3 of the ECHR for the reason that "the complainant appears to have been involved, as evidenced by the UNMIK documentation, in reporting information about Mr Pavić and in providing information to UNMIK periodically during investigative efforts by UNMIK into the matter".
-In addition the SRSG asserts that "there is no documentation or claim that UNMIK acted inappropriately when responding to inquiries of the complainant or confronted the complainant with an attitude of the type required for finding of a violation of Article 3". - 109.
-Finally, the SRSG states that any mental anguish and suffering of the complainant cannot be attributed to UNMIK, but rather results from the disappearance of her husband.
-The SRSG concludes that the complainant's suffering lacks a character distinct from the emotional distress which may be regarded as inevitably caused to the relatives of a victim of a serious human rights violation.
+- 86. The complainant alleges that the lack of information and certainty surrounding the disappearance of her husband, particularly because of UNMIK's failure to properly investigate the disappearance, caused mental suffering to herself and her family. - 87.
+The SRSG, rejects this allegation, stressing that there were neither assertions made by the complainant of any bad faith on the part of UNMIK personnel involved with the matter, nor evidence of any disregard for the seriousness of the matter, or the emotions of the complainant and her family emanating from the disappearance of her husband.

+88. The SRSG adds that the understandable and apparent mental anguish and suffering of the complainant cannot be attributed to UNMIK, but rather results from the disappearance of her husband.
+The SRSG concludes that the complainant's suffering lacks a character distinct from the emotional distress which may be regarded as inevitably caused to the relatives of the victim of a serious human rights violation.